Case histories and success stories – how you can help to make changes in a child’s Life

 “My mum didn’t want me from when I was young; she left me in the streets when I was four years old…my dad didn’t love me either.”

 At just four years old, Jimmy found himself on the streets, begging for food.
-Eventually he was taken to his grandmother’s, a few hundred kilometers away, but his grandmother treated him badly and used to hit him, so Jimmy would leave the house regularly.
+Eventually he was taken to his grandmother’s, a few hundred kilometres away, but his grandmother treated him badly and used to hit him, so Jimmy would leave the house regularly.

 He ended up travelling the dangerous route to Guatemala and Mexico on the top of the freight trains; a journey that thousands of children and adults every year looking for work in other countries or trying to make it to the USA.
 But the journey is full of dangers and many have lost their lives.